northwang-lucky/soft-storage/docs/guide/other/developer-guide.md

 # Developer Guide

-This article aims to help you understand the overall Smart Storage development workflow so that you can better participate in the construction.
+This article aims to help you understand the overall Soft Storage development workflow so that you can better participate in the construction.

 ## Directory Structure